PapaOscar90/Web-Engineering/API_Design.md

 ## Endpoints
 The requirement of supporting communication in JSON and CSV will be met by using the `Content-Type` header.
 A user of the API will specify that their request is in `application/json` or `text/csv`, and the API will respond accordingly.
 If the `Content-Type` is not specified, JSON is considered the default.
 As this requirement does not directly influence the underlying endpoint design, each endpoint should be considered to implicitly support both JSON and CSV.

+All endpoints should be assumed to respond with status code 200 on success unless specified otherwise.

 ---
 ## /airports
 This route supports retrieving all airports in the dataset.